adomokos/climb_that_mountain/blog/2017/11/haskell_to_mysql_via_yeshql.md

 ```

 Feel free to use your name and Github repo in this file.
-Delete and regenarate the project's cabal file with this command: `rm -f hashmir.cabal && stack build`. `stack build` and `stack install` should produce the same executable file.
+Delete and regenarate the project's cabal file with this command: `rm -f hashmir.cabal && stack build`. `stack install` should produce the same executable file.

 [Commit point](https://github.com/adomokos/hashmir/commit/873bacf0c76787e9e199f994ca43d6de2f67cf3a)